qernal/arango-qs/README.md

 #### Batch query

-`arangors` offers a way to manually handle batch query.
+`arango-qs` offers a way to manually handle batch query.

 Use `aql_query_batch` to get a cursor, and use `aql_next_batch` to fetch next batch and update cursor with the cursor.